Dear New and Re-Elected Councilors,

 BADGES AND RIBBONS

 You must officially register for each Midwinter Meeting and Annual Conference and wear your conference registration badge and Council ribbon at all Council meetings.
-You may pick up your Council ribbon at the ALA badge pick-up area or get one from Lois Ann at one of the Council meetings.
+You may pick up your Council ribbon at the ALA badge pick-up area or get one from Marsha at one of the Council meetings.
 Special badges denoting Chapter Councilors are also available at the badge pick-up area.

 RULES FOR ALA COUNCIL MEETINGS